roymoran/page/docs/README.md

 Definition file format in **Yaml** or JSON?
 - Allowance of comments so that its easy to include instructions for each key/value.
 Comments also allow us to link to external site for further instruction.
 - Readablity for both technical and non-technical users, the less syntax the better.

+Best approach for setting up infrastructure for initial configuration?
+Terraform, Pulumi, or directly using cloud SDKs?
+This question applies to self-hosted options (deploying on platforms that require standing up your own infrastructure) as opposed to hosting on platforms like GitHub Pages where they offer hosting as a service.
+- TBD